armenak/DataDefender/README.md

-               columns with the name 'table_columnName.txt' for each column requested. discover   Run data discovery utility
+               columns with the name 'table_columnName.txt' for each column requested. discover   Run data discovery utility test-requirement  Loads the requirement file without attempting to anonymize or process anything to check for syntax issues
 ```

 The toolkit can be run in anonymizer mode, data extraction mode (extract), and three different discovery modes (file, column, and database discovery).